-It is important for the school to work with parents and carers in encouraging all children to attend school on a regular basis and all absences from school are required by law to be recorded.
-Absences will normally fall under two categories - authorised and unauthorised.
-In cases where your child is unable to attend school parents are asked to:
+Every effort should be made to ensure that your child attends school during term time.
+Please contact the school as soon as possible if your child is unable to attend school.
+It is important for the school to work with parents/carers in encouraging children to attend school.
+All absences are required by law to be recorded.
+Absences will normally fall under two categories - authorised or unauthorised absence.
+In cases where your child is unable to attend school parents/carers are asked to:

-- Telephone the School Office, message the school using the app or let us know in writing if you know in advance of any reason why your child is likely to be absent from school. - Notify the school first thing in the morning when your child is going to be absent.
-Let the school know the likely date of return and keep us informed if the date changes. - Inform the school of any change to your home telephone number, mobile number, email address and emergency contact details.
+- Telephone the School Office, message the school using the app or let us know in writing/by telephone if you know in advance of any reason why your child is likely to be absent from school. - Notify the school first thing in the morning when your child is going to be absent.
+Let the school know the likely date of return and keep us informed if the date changes.